HatchApps/xavier-help/focus.md

 ## Inside a Flow

-When you click on a Flow, you are taken to a special "Flow Mode", which hides the distractions of the rest of Xavier and allows you to focus on the job at hand.
+When you click on a Flow, you are taken to a special "Flow Mode", which hides the distractions of the rest of Precision and allows you to focus on the job at hand.
 From here you can run through the Checks in a logical order and mark each one as complete once you are happy.